 When the image is taken at the longest focal length, we are practically able to read some stuff, and not only headings!
-It proves a high level of sharpness of the Sigma 150-600mm Contemporary version.
+It proves the high level of sharpness of the Sigma 150-600mm Contemporary version.

 Concluding, the Sigma 150-600 f/5 – 6.3 Contemporary version features a very good level of sharpness, which appears to be the best at the shortest focal lens.
 Moreover, the best result can get in the range of apertures between f/6-7.1 and f/11-13.
 Unfortunately for the apertures f/16 and smaller the sharpness is at most acceptable.
-Another typical affliction is the softness increasing as we are moving towards the frame edges.
+Another typical affliction is the softness increasing as we are moving toward the frame edges.
 The sharpness pattern is more or less similar for a whole focal length range.
 If you are more interested in sharpness at all focal lengths and apertures I would recommend you visit this link and see how it looks.
-However, the authors were focused on objects located at shorter distances, what can be useful i.e. for bird watchers.
+However, the authors were focused on objects located at shorter distances, which can be useful i.e. for bird watchers.

 The Sigma 150-600mm f/5 – 6.3 Contemporary lens suffers from a pincushion distortion, typical for the telephoto lens.
 It expresses the greatest magnification of the lens in the middle of the frame, making the photo edges bent in.

-The distortion issue in telephoto lenses such as this is very important when considering stacking panoramic views of the distant objects, mountain ranges, etc. If this flaw is smaller, we can use a wider frame for stacking our panoramas and in turn fewer image shots.
+The distortion issue in telephoto lenses such as this is very important when considering stacking panoramic views of distant objects, mountain ranges, etc. If this flaw is smaller, we can use a wider frame for stacking our panoramas and in turn fewer image shots.

 Theoretically, according to laboratorian tests, the contemporary version of Sigma 150-600mm features a distortion value between 1,1 and 1,3% with the smallest typical for 150 and 450mm and the biggest at about 300 and 600mm (Pic.
 24).
 It yields a bit the Sport counterpart, which has the distortion not bigger than 0,8%.

 In practice, I barely could spot some landscape discrepancies in my panoramic pictures (Pic.
-25 – 31) shrunk to 25% their original size.
+25 – 31) shrunk to 25% of their original size.
 Saying frankly, the 300mm focal length performed the best in my case.
 It’s possibly caused by the APS-C sensor, on which the lens was tested.